resteasy/resteasy.github.io/_posts/2020-07-14-blog-microprofile-config-outOfBox.md

 > Note
 >````
 >I am using a unix environment.
 This has not been tested on Windows.
->I will be running Wildfly and executing cURL commands in a terminal
+>I will be running WildFly and executing cURL commands in a terminal
 >window.
 >````